Lamjung District: 2015 earthquake

-The epicentre of an earthquake on 25 April 2015 was near Lamjung District.
+The epicentre of an earthquake on 25 April 2015 was near Lamjung District that is Barpak of Gorkha district.
 Most of the major damage and casualties took place in nearby Kathmandu, Nepal's capital.
 The death toll was placed at over 8,800.
 However, only four deaths were reported in Lamjung District.

 While Lamjung was the district with the 20th most deaths in Nepal, it was severely damaged.
 The villages of Bichaur, Ilampokhari, Dudhpokhari, Gauda, Kolki and Pyarjung were the most affected.
 Assistant Sub Inspector Bir Bahadur Thapa Magar identified the four deaths in Lamjung District as Lakshmi Gurung, 18, of Ilampokhari village; Nepti Tamang, 91, of Gaudu village; Sher Bahadur Tamang, 62, of Gaudu village; and three-and-a-half-month-old Sumit Bika of Gauda village.
 Twenty-five people were injured in Lamjung District.
 Local police estimate 2,094 houses were completely destroyed while another 2,129 houses were partially damaged.